erikwiffin/erik.wiffin.com/content/posts/Data Engineering for Other People.md

-Well that's not helpful.
+Well, that's not helpful.
 Most of these cities are in there twice!

 ```python